U.S. imposes fresh sanctions on Iran in final days of Trump presidency

 Democratic President-elect Joe Biden, who will succeed Trump on Wednesday, has said he will return to the 2015 nuclear pact if Iran resumes strict compliance with it.

-Reporting By Arshad Mohammed, Humeyra Pamuk and Daphne Psaledakis; writing by Michelle Nichols; Editing by Chizu Nomiyama, Dan Grebler and Cynthia Osterman
+Reporting By Arshad Mohammed, Humeyra Pamuk and Daphne Psaledakis; additional reporting by Dubai newsroom; writing by Michelle Nichols; Editing by Chizu Nomiyama, Dan Grebler, Cynthia Osterman and Clelia Oziel

 Our Standards: The Thomson Reuters Trust Principles.